 Thank a Teacher Day

-In October, the Teaching Awards UK Ceremony takes place at which Gold Plato Award winners are announced.
+The Teaching Awards UK Ceremony takes place annually in October.
+At this event our Gold winners are announced.
 The ceremony is filmed by the BBC and broadcast as “Britain’s Classroom Heroes” on BBC2.

 Rod Bristow, Chair of the Judging Panel